Umbilical cord stem cells are at the forefront of one of the most fascinating and revolutionary areas of medicine today.

-More than 80 diseases can potentially be treated with cord blood, and 40,000 transplants have taken place worldwide.
+More than 80 diseases can potentially be treated with cord blood, and over 60,000 transplants have taken place worldwide.

 Researchers all over the world are learning how to use stem cells to treat more diseases and repair damaged tissue or organs.